 Dover real estate is some of the most expensive in Oklahoma, although Dover house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Dover is generally considered to be a blue-collar town.
-37.40% of the Dover workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dover is a blue-collar town, with 37.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dover is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Dover who work in office and administrative support (23.66%), community and social services (12.98%), and healthcare (9.16%).

-As is often the case in a small town, Dover doesn't have a public transportation system that people use for their commute.
+Dover is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Dover is quite a bit lower than the national average among all cities of 21.84%: just 10.39% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Dover with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.39% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Dover in 2022 was $32,570, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $130,280 for a family of four.
 However, Dover contains both very wealthy and poor people as well.